 The accurate ab initio prediction of ionization energies is essential to understanding the electrochemistry of transition metal complexes in both materials science and biological applications.
 However, such predictions have been complicated by the scarcity of gas-phase experimental data, the relatively large size of the relevant molecules, and the presence of strong electron correlation effects.
 In this work, we apply all-electron phaseless auxiliary-field quantum Monte Carlo (ph-AFQMC) utilizing multi-determinant trial wavefunctions to six metallocene complexes to compare the computed adiabatic and vertical ionization energies to experimental results.
-We find the ph-AFQMC mean averaged errors (MAE) of 1.69 \pm 1.02 kcal/mol for the adiabatic energies and 2.85 \pm 1.13 kcal/mol for the vertical energies.
-This significantly outperforms density functional theory (DFT), which has MAE's of 3.62 to 6.98 and 3.31 to 9.88 kcal/mol, as well as a localized coupled cluster approach (DLPNO-CCSD(T_0) with moderate PNO cut-offs), which has MAEs of 4.96 and 6.08 kcal/mol, respectively.
-We also test the reliability of DLPNO-CCSD(T_0) and DFT on acetylacetonate (acac) complexes for adiabatic energies measured in the same manner experimentally, and find higher MAE's, ranging from 4.56 kcal/mol to 10.99 kcal/mol (with a different ordering) for DFT and $6.97 \text{ kcal/mol for DLPNO-CCSD}(T_0)$, indicating that none of these approaches can be considered benchmark methods, at least for these complexes.
-We thus demonstrate that ph-AFQMC should be able to handle metallocene redox chemistry with the advantage of systematically improvable results.
-By utilizing experimental solvation energies, we show that accurate reduction potentials in solution can be obtained.
+We find that ph-AFQMC yields mean averaged errors (MAE) of $1.69 \pm 1.02$ kcal/mol for the adiabatic energies and $2.85 \pm 1.13$ kcal/mol for the vertical energies.
+We also carry out density functional theory (DFT) calculations using a variety of functionals, which yields MAE's of 3.62 to 6.98 and 3.31 to 9.88 kcal/mol, as well as one variant of localized coupled cluster calculations (DLPNO-CCSD( $T_0$ ) with moderate PNO cut-offs), which has MAEs of 4.96 and 6.08 kcal/mol, respectively.
+We also test the reliability of DLPNO-CCSD( $T_0$ ) and DFT on acetylacetonate (acac) complexes for adiabatic energies measured in the same manner experimentally, and find higher MAE's, ranging from 4.56 kcal/mol to 10.99 kcal/mol (with a different ordering) for DFT and 6.97 kcal/mol for DLPNO-CCSD( $T_0$ ).
+Finally, by utilizing experimental solvation energies, we show that accurate reduction potentials in solution for the metallocene series can be obtained from the AFQMC gas phase results.